JIMMYULAHANNAN/JIMMYULAHANNAN/README.md

 ## Hi there 👋

 I'm **Jimmy Ulahannan**, a Data Analyst with a strong background in data visualization, statistical analysis, and database management.
-I specialize in transforming complex datasets into actionable insights using tools such as Tableau, Python, R, MySQL, and Excel.
+I specialize in transforming complex datasets into actionable insights using tools such as Tableau, Python, Power BI, MySQL, and Excel.
 My passion lies in leveraging data to drive informed decision-making and optimize business performance.

 **Knowledge & Skills**